byterubpay/byterub-site/_posts/2019-02-02-logs-for-the-Community-meeting-held-on-2019-02-02.md

 **\<dEBRUYNE>** It wasn't discussed
 **\<oneiric\_>** encourage people to mute/disregard them
 **\<dEBRUYNE>** It was swiftly adopted
-**\<xmrmatterbridge> \<learninandlurkin>** A channel can't exist without mods.
+**\<btrmatterbridge> \<learninandlurkin>** A channel can't exist without mods.
 Mods can ban people.
 A CoC seems somewhat like a useless abstraction.
 If people don't like what's happening, they will leave a community regardless of whether what happens is justified by a codified Coc.
 **\<midipoet>** personal control over muting is one method
 **\<oneiric\_>** freedom of speech is not freedom to force me to listen
 **\<el00ruobuob\_[m]>** quoting the reddit post "We are still discussing how to handle appeals."